 At the heart of Villa Voyage is an imposing double-height pavilion, oriented along the beachfront to make the most of the magnificent sea vistas.
 Here, 26 metres of bi-fold and sliding glass doors open onto a spacious ironwood deck with a free-form infinity pool, beyond which turquoise-tipped breakers claim the fine white sand.
 The open-plan living area takes up the lion’s share of the pavilion.
 At one end is the dining area, bar and guests’ kitchen and, beyond, the staff kitchen.
 The opposite end houses the master bedroom suite and a second bedroom suite.
 Stairs lead to the mezzanine level, where a galleried walkway overlooking the sitting area below leads to the two mezzanine ocean suites at either end.A separate pavilion set in the garden, within the villa’s walled compound, houses the fifth bedroom suite, and a third discreetly-placed building by the villa’s entrance is used as staff quarters..

 Villa Voyage’s magnificent living room is open-plan for easy entertaining, its walls of glass doors leading onto the pool terrace and highlighting the stunning tropical beachfront setting.
 The doors fold back completely for open-air sea-breeze living, or can be closed to create air-conditioned comfort.
-Within the double-height central section, four over-sized cream-coloured upholstered sofas are arranged around a sectional coffee table set before a console with a 60-inch LED TV, Apple TV, DVD and iPod.
+Within the double-height central section, four over-sized cream-coloured upholstered sofas are arranged around a sectional coffee table set.

 The owners’ exquisite taste and design influence is everywhere: Louis Vuitton trunks provide voyage-themed displays, Thai lacquerware offering bowls add red accents to the decor and richly-scented candles tease the senses while lavishly illustrated books on Balinese customs, exotic travel and the best of international interiors engage the mind.
 Above, a halo of over-sized canvas lampshades lures the eye towards the mezzanine gallery, and a cigar-shaped driftwood statement lamp designed by noted designer Ari Saski Wekku hangs over the entrance.
 On the far side of the living pavilion are two dining tables of reclaimed limed teak, each with six canvas director’s chairs.
 An island made of teak and marble acts as a buffet, bar, and cooking station for when guests wish to whip up a gourmet meal themselves.
 Behind is the staff kitchen, equipped with everything required to lavishly entertain as many as 20 people.